 The increasing internet connection speed of recent years has allowed web developers to enrich their pages with more and more media.
 Currently, the average page is around triple the size of one in 2011!

 The increasing size is mostly utilized to enrich the user experience, but there is also a part that comes from laziness.
-Today’s bandwidths allow publishers to pay less attention to delivery optimization, which often leads to bigger than necessary downloads for users.
+Today’s bandwidths allow publishers to pay less attention to delivery optimization, leading to bigger than necessary downloads for users.

-This isn’t a good trend, and is especially undesired if you take into account increasing mobile usage, which often provides an entirely different experience than desktop.
-Mobile screen size and resolution are vastly different than on desktop.
+This isn’t a good trend and is especially undesired if you consider increasing mobile usage, which often provides an entirely different experience than desktop.
+Mobile screen size and resolution are vastly different than on the desktop.
 Moreover, processing power and connection speed are slower, and the mobile traffic cost is often transfer-dependent.

 A Few Examples

 OK, let’s take a look at how much we can improve.